Health Insurance Portability and Accountability Act (HIPAA)

 - Request a restriction on certain uses and disclosures of your information as provided by 45 CFR 164.522.

-- Obtain a paper copy of the notice of information practices upon request.
+- Obtain a paper or electronic copy of the notice of information practices upon request.
 You may obtain a copy of this notice at our website, WWW.CCMH.NET.

 - Amend your health record as provided in 45 CFR 164.528.